Krozark/codingStyle/c/style.md

 namespace
 =========

 All the following type/functions names will be prefix using a namespace define by the project name.
-Here we will use "style"

 files extention + content
 =====